reubenharry/mclmc-docs/docs/stochasticthermodynamics.md

     Further, $\langle e^{-\Omega_\tau(F) }\rangle = 1$, so that by Jensen's equality $0 = \log 1 = \log \langle e^{-\Omega_\tau(F) }\rangle \geq \langle \log e^{-\Omega_\tau(F) }\rangle = \langle {-\Omega_\tau(F) }\rangle$.

-    This is a dynamical expression related to the second law of thermodynamics: in expectation over starting points, a forward path is more probable than a backwards one.
+    This is a dynamical expression related to the second law of thermodynamics: in expectation over starting points, a forward path is more probable than a backwards one. -->

+## Hamilton's equations

 ## Relationship to MCMC